modern-influence-of-ancient-warriors

 Protein Sources

-- Lean meats: beef, lamb, pork, goat, and game such as venison or boar.
+- Lean meats: beef, lamb, pork, goat, and game such as venison, boar, or elk.
+The Mongols ate heavily from their herds; the Samurai often ate wild boar and fish.

-- Fish and seafood: especially in coastal regions like Greece, Rome, and Japan (dried fish was a common ration).
+- Fish and seafood: especially in coastal regions like Greece, Rome, and Japan.
+Dried fish was a common ration that could be stored for months.
+The Vikings relied heavily on cod and herring.

-- Legumes: lentils, chickpeas, and beans provided plant-based protein and fiber.
-Roman legionaries ate a porridge called puls made from spelt or barley, often with added cheese or meat.
+- Legumes: lentils, chickpeas, fava beans, and black beans provided plant-based protein and fiber.
+Roman legionaries ate a porridge called puls made from spelt or barley, often with added cheese, bacon, or vegetables.

-- Eggs and dairy: milk, cheese, and yogurt were staples among nomadic cultures like Mongols and Scythians.
+- Eggs and dairy: milk, cheese, and yogurt were staples among nomadic cultures like Mongols, Scythians, and Berbers.
+The Roman army also used cheese and sour milk for calcium and probiotics.

 Carbohydrates for Energy

-- Whole grains: barley, wheat, millet, and oats were ground into flatbreads or porridge.
-The Swiss mercenaries relied on bread and dried meat for long marches.
+- Whole grains: barley, wheat, millet, oats, and rye were ground into flatbreads, porridges, or hardtack.
+The Swiss mercenaries relied on dense rye bread and dried meat for long marches.

-- Roots and tubers: yams, sweet potatoes, and turnips provided slow-release energy.
+- Roots and tubers: yams, sweet potatoes, turnips, carrots, and parsnips provided slow-release energy and essential micronutrients.
+The Inca fed their warriors with freeze-dried potatoes (chuño).

 Fats and Hydration

-- Olive oil, animal fats, and ghee provided essential fatty acids and energy density.
-Greek athletes famously rubbed olive oil on their skin, but also consumed it generously.
+- Olive oil, animal fats, ghee, and fish oils provided essential fatty acids and energy density.
+Greek athletes famously rubbed olive oil on their skin but also consumed it generously.
+Mongols drank mare's milk butter and tallow in tea.

-- Water and herbal infusions: clean water was prioritized, and many cultures drank teas made from mint, sage, or other local herbs to aid digestion and recovery.
+- Water and herbal infusions: clean water was prioritized, and many cultures drank teas made from mint, sage, chamomile, or ginger to aid digestion, reduce inflammation, and improve circulation.

-- Fermented beverages: like kvass (from Russia), ayran (yogurt drink of Central Asia), or light beer served as hydration and source of B vitamins.
-However, overindulgence was punished.
+- Fermented beverages: such as kvass (from Eastern Europe), ayran (yogurt drink of Central Asia), or light beer (Roman cervisia) served as hydration and a source of B vitamins.
+However, overindulgence was often punished severely, especially in camp.

 Special Rations for Campaigns

-Roman soldiers carried buccellatum (hard biscuits), sour wine, and bacon.
+Roman soldiers carried buccellatum (hard biscuits), sour wine (posca), and bacon or salt pork.
 The Mongols had borts (dried meat powder) that could be mixed with water into a paste.
-Japanese samurai carried umeboshi (pickled plums) and rice balls.
-These rations were designed to be lightweight, non-perishable, and calorie-dense.
+Japanese samurai carried umeboshi, rice balls wrapped in bamboo leaves, and dried fish.
+These rations were designed to be lightweight, non-perishable, and calorie-dense—often providing over 3,000 calories per day during extended marches.

 Discipline, Mental Toughness, and Recovery